Note: I have recently stopped day trading. This is due to 4 reasons:

 The first question you must ask yourself is if you really want to do this?
-I’ve been at it almost 3 years and it took me 2 until I was making a little bit of money.
-Even after almost 3 years I’m still not making half of what I made before as a software developer.
+I tried for many years and it took me several until I was making a little bit of money.
+Even after almost more than 5 years I’m still not making half of what I made before as a software developer.
 So depending on your job and if you like it, it may not be worth it.
-The 3 years is more than full time, working evenings, weekends, etc. I think it takes about 10,000 hours to be able to make money in trading.
+3 of those years were more than full time, working evenings, weekends, etc. I think it takes about 10,000 hours to be able to make money in trading.

 If you’re doing it part time, say 2 hours/day during the week and 6 hours on the weekend, you’re looking at 12 years!!
 I don’t want to discourage but rather tell you exactly what you’re in for.
 It really is a full time job and you have to be very motivated, even obsessed with it to succeed.
 It will be the biggest challenge of your life.